narenknn/websocket-php/README.md

 ## Description

-This project was forked from archived project [Textalk/websocket-php](https://github.com/Textalk/websocket-php) and upgraded with non-blocking writes.
+This project was forked from archived project [Textalk/websocket-php](https://github.com/Textalk/websocket-php) and upgraded with non-blocking reads.
 Primary goal is to use only the client for non-blocking reads (server is largely left unchanged, but the state is not checked anymore).
 Non-blocking reads is enabled for client by default and returns empty message immediately.
 This feature is useful, if one has a threading mechanism already and just want to check for received messages.

 ## Websocket Client and Server for PHP